Nov 11, 2025 |

 Remote-first hiring expands access to global talent, but makes live interview scheduling across time zones slow and frustrating.

-One-way video interviews let candidates record answers anytime while recruiters review asynchronously.
+One-way video interviews support remote hiring by letting candidates record answers anytime while recruiters review asynchronously.

 This removes timezone conflicts, speeds screening, and improves fairness through standardized questions and time limits.